python/cpython/Doc/library/ctypes.rst

 .. function:: wstring_at(ptr, size=-1)

-   This function returns the wide character string starting at memory address *ptr* as a string.
+   Return the wide-character string at *void \*ptr*.
    If *size* is specified, it is used as the number of characters of the string, otherwise the string is assumed to be zero-terminated.